whiprandolph/bestseller/Part 2 - Why Are We So Lost/11 - How Can Whole Nations Embrace Awareness and Unity.md

 Over time, I learned to observe more closely, question my assumptions, and empathize with nonhumans, and the same attitudes and skills helped me understand and empathize with other people too.
 Even people who are not like me.

 For example, growing up, I learned that women can get extra sensitive during their period.
-For years I found this annoying and learned to leave women alone during this time.
+For years I learned to leave women alone during this time.
 But as with my nature connection practices, I started asking, "how is this a gift?" or "what does this have to teach me?"

 I noticed that some women friends would reject food during their period that they normally ate, and when I asked, they said the food was rancid.
 I would try it and I couldn't taste any rancidity at first.
 As I learned to taste my food more and more, I began to notice the occasional rancidity, especially in store-bought food.
 I realized that the sensitive women had noticed something I couldn't notice.
 Like the birds, women could show me something about my environment that I could not experience directly.
-When a woman said some food was rancid, even if I couldn't detect it, I began to trust her, and I rejected the food too.
+When a woman said some food was rancid, I trusted her even if I couldn't detect it, and I rejected the food too.

 And here is the best part: Over time this helped me notice rancidity I couldn't notice before.
 In other words, listening to others and trusting them helped me grow in ways I could not have grown on my own.